 The Buckeye State is consistently one of the top deer hunting locations in the United States.
 Every hunting season Ohio hunters shoot multiple Boone and Crockett class whitetail deer there.

-It's easy to see why the state has become a go-to hunting destination.
+It's easy to see why the state has become a go-to hunting destination for people seeking big antlers.

-From season dates, bag limits, and hunting licenses to the best public land to seek out the big bucks, we'll tell you everything you need to know about hunting there this year.
+From season dates, bag limits, and hunting licenses to the best public land to seek out the big bucks, we'll tell you everything you need to know about hunting in Ohio this year.

-The statewide bag limit for Ohio is six deer.
+The statewide deer harvest bag limit for Ohio is six deer.
 Ohio only allows each deer hunter to take one antlered deer a year, so make sure it's the one you want before you shoot!
 It's also worth noting deer bag limits varies from county to county and public land hunters are limited to just one antlerless deer.
+Three counties, Fayette, Clinton, and Pickaway county have single deer bag limits for everyone, public or private land.

 As with most other states, you can either buy a license in person from various businesses or you can call or order online at wildohio.gov.
 Online is generally going to be the most convenient and you can print your license from home.
 As of now, it doesn't appear Ohio allows you to keep a digital version on your phone.

 Residents of course, will pay significantly less than non-residents.
-First you need to buy a basic hunting license, which costs $19 for adult residents and $10 for youth.
-With non-residents the license cost is the same for youth, but adults pay $141.50.
+First you need to buy a one-year hunting license, which costs $19 for adult residents and $10 for youth.
+With non-residents the license cost is the same for youth, but adults pay $180.96.
 Whatever you do, DO NOT buy the three-day (tourist) license, because it's not valid for deer.

 After you have your hunting license, you must purchase deer permits.
-An either-sex deer permit costs $24 for adults and $12 for youth.
-If you're a non-resident parent, Ohio also gives the option of buying an adult AND youth either-sex permit for $41.
-Kudos to them for that.
+An either-sex deer permit costs $31.20 for adults and $16 for youth residents and non-residents.
+An adult, non-resident either-sex permit costs $76.96.

 The reduced-cost senior either-sex permit is $12.
 Hunters who qualify for that free license we mentioned earlier also qualify for a free either-sex permit and a free antlerless permit.

 The nice thing about Ohio's antlerless permits is that the cost is fixed at $15 for adults and youth both resident and non-resident.
+And while other permits have gone up in cost the last few years, this one has stayed the same.
 The Ohio Department of Natural Resources really wants people to shoot more does.

 Ohio is one of many states that has recently legalized crossbow use for everyone.
 Just make sure it has a minimum 75-pound draw weight.
 Of course, the standard longbows and recurves are also legal.
 Ohio mandates a minimum 40-pound draw weight for those.